 6Now I declare unto you that he to whom the kingdom doth rightly belong has declined, and will not take upon him the kingdom.

-7and now if their should Be another appointed in his stead Behold I fear their would rise comtentions Among you and who knoweth But what my Son to whoom the kingdom Doth Belong Should turn to Be angry And Draw a way a part of this people after him which will cause wars & contentions among you which would Be the cause of sheding mutch Blood And perverting the way of the Lord yea and Destroy the Souls of mtch people
+and now if their should Be another appointed I in his stead Behold I fear their would rise comtentions Among the your and who knoweth But what my Sons to whoom the kingdom Doth Belong Should t◊ turn to Be angry And Draw a way a part of this people after him which will cause wars & contentions among your which would Be the cause of sheding mutch Blood And perverting the way of the Lord yea and Destroy the Souls of mtch people

 7And now if there should be another appointed in his stead, behold I fear there would rise contentions among you.
 And who knoweth but what my son, to whom the kingdom doth belong, should turn to be angry and draw away a part of this people after him, which would cause wars and contentions among you, which would be the cause of shedding much blood and perverting the way of the Lord, yea, and destroy the souls of many people.